 Rev. Kelly Burd is pastor of the historic Pilgrim Congregational United Church of Christ in Cleveland, Ohio.
 Pastor Kelly earned a Bachelor of Science in Education degree from Ohio University in 1992.
 Following graduation, she bartended at the world’s longest bar on South Bass Island in Lake Erie and taught English in Tokyo, Japan before matriculating at Yale Divinity School, where she earned a Master of Divinity.
 Among other justice pursuits, Rev. Burd is a skilled sexuality educator and advocate of Our Whole Lives (OWL), a comprehensive sexuality education program co-published by the United Church of Christ and the Unitarian Universalist Association.

 Rabbi robert nosanchuk

 Robert Nosanchuk is Senior Rabbi of Anshe Chesed Fairmount Temple in Cleveland, Ohio.
-Known for his spirit of collaboration and dialogue in and beyond the synagogue, Rabbi Nosanchuck also serves as co-chair of Greater Cleveland Congregations; holds a seat on the boards of NATAL: Israel’s Trauma and Resiliency Center and the Jewish Federation of Cleveland; and acts as Co-Chair of the Rabbinical Leadership Council for ARZA, the Association of Reform Zionists of America.
-He received master’s degrees in both Hebrew Literature (1999) and Jewish Communal Service (1994) at the Hebrew Union College – Jewish Institute of Religion and is currently pursuing a Certificate in Counseling and Spiritual Wellness at John Carroll University.
+Rabbi Nosanchuk also serves as co-chair of Greater Cleveland Congregations; holds a seat on the boards of NATAL: Israel’s Trauma and Resiliency Center and the Jewish Federation of Cleveland.
+Since a teenager, Rabbi Nosanchuk has seen himself as an activist for peace, justice and equality.
+Within the world of pro-choice advocacy, he has advanced his synagogue’s work with the Freedom of Choice Coalition in Cleveland and has been an advocate and ally of the “My Abortion, My Life” campaign.
+A graduate who was rabbinically ordained by the Hebrew Union College – Jewish Institute of Religion, he is currently pursuing a Certificate in Counseling and Spiritual Wellness at John Carroll University.